What Is NMN? A Complete Guide To NMN & Longevity | HealthspanX

 Other Potential Benefits

 Because raising NAD+ touches so many systems, scientists are checking if NMN might aid various conditions.
+Many of these findings are based on research in animal models, where studies have shown promising effects that warrant further investigation in humans.

 Some areas under exploration include immune function, kidney health, and even fertility.
 However, all of these findings are very preliminary and we’re a long way from declaring NMN a cure-all.
 Still, the breadth of ongoing research underscores how central NAD+ is to our biology.